Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 History

-If nothing allows us to affirm historically that these “thai conjoined twins” find their origin in Thailand (ex Kingdom of Siam), documents dating from the 19th century testify instead to the very real presence of these cats in the feline world.
+If nothing allows us to historically affirm that these "Thai Siamese" find their origin in Thailand (ex Kingdom of Siam), documents dating from the 19th century testify instead to the very real presence of these cats in the feline world.

 With a more robust silhouette than that of the Modern Siamese cat, the Thai cat ( Wichien Maat) it is distinguished mainly by a more moderate and much shorter head triangle.
-His muzzle is less “sunken” and his ears are clearly shorter.
+Its snout is less "sunken" and its ears are clearly shorter..
 These characteristics correspond perfectly with the photographs that testify to the presence of these cats., and of which some date back to before 1900.

 If the LOOF standard of the Thai now lets find the Thai cat, there is matter to make it evolve, the currently defined features allow for a bit too much length in their interpretation.

-The British call it “apple head“, the Italians “siamese tradizionale” and the Americans have kept the name of “siamese“.
-Only a few European countries, including France, they have removed the word “Siamese” of his name for obscure reasons.
-However, it cannot be argued that the Thai is really a Siamese cat.
+The British call it "apple head«, the Italians "siamese tradizionale» and the Americans have kept the name «siamese«.
+Only a few European countries, including France, They have removed the word "Siamese" from their name for obscure reasons.
+But, it cannot be argued that the Thai is really a Siamese cat.

 The breed standards are documents produced by official bodies that list the conditions that a dog must meet.
 Thai cat ( Wichien Maat) to be fully recognized as belonging to the race: